-Private hospitals, clinics and poly clinics are quite numerous throughout Cyprus and offer a very good standard of care, although this has to be paid for.
-It is recommended that you take out private medical insurance which will cover you for any hospital treatment in Cyprus, both government and private hospitals.
+Private hospitals, clinics, and polyclinics are quite numerous throughout Cyprus and offer an excellent standard of care, although this has to be paid for.
+It is recommended that you take out private medical insurance which will cover you for any hospital treatment in Cyprus, both government, and private hospitals.

 Useful telephone numbers

-Each city will have a late duty roster which will generally have three nominated pharmacies open for dispensing of emergency prescriptions.
-The duty pharmacies will stay open late each night until 10pm in the winter months, and 11pm in the summer months, and all day sunday.
+Each city will have a late duty roster which will have three nominated pharmacies open for dispensing of emergency prescriptions.
+The duty pharmacies will stay open late each night until 10 pm in the winter months, and 11 pm in the summer months, and all day Sunday.

 Details of the nominated duty pharmacies can be found in the local Greek or English papers, or you can call to any of the following numbers that have a recording giving details of the duty pharmacies for that day.
 At the time of writing, calls to these numbers cost 16 cents per minute.

 - Limassol 90901415

 - Nicosia 90901412

 The Government controls medication and prescription prices and all pharmacies should have the same rates.
 Please note that as of 10th January 2011 the Government imposed 5% VAT duty on all medicines.